-Having graduated from the youth competition circuit, Josh dedicates his time to giving back to the community.
-He's organized trail cleanups and outdoor climbing trips for high school students, coached the Zero Gravity Climbing Team, and represented the sport of climbing at the Youth Olympic Games in Nanjing, China.
+In addition to competitions, Josh dedicates his time to giving back to the community.
+He's organized trail cleanups and outdoor climbing trips for high school students, coached the Zero Gravity Climbing Team, and represented the sport of climbing at the Youth Olympic Games in 2014 & 2018.
 Josh also is a member of the Access Fund Rock Project workgroup and is the athlete representative on the USA Climbing Board of Directors.
 These accolades earned him The North Face Young Gun Award in 2012, bestowed upon only two athletes per year for “Commitment to the sport and exemplary sportsmanlike conduct.”

-Outside of climbing, Josh is currently completing a degree in Mechanical Engineering at Northeastern University.
-As a student, he established the Northeastern Climbing Team and was a principal design lead for the Northeastern Hyperloop Team.
-He also has interned both at Apple and at the NASA Jet Propulsion Laboratory as a member of the Mars 2020 Rover group.
+Outside of climbing, Josh has completed a degree in Mechanical Engineering at Northeastern University.
+As a student, he established both the Northeastern Rec Climbing Club and the Northeastern Climbing Team, winning the 2017 Collegiate Ambassador Award for his dedication to the sport.
+Josh was also a principal design lead for the Northeastern Hyperloop Team and has interned both at Apple and at the NASA Jet Propulsion Laboratory as a member of the Mars 2020 Rover group.
 In his spare time, Josh enjoys watching a good Christopher Nolan flick as well as reading the Harry Potter series as many times as possible.